yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Set the ability of a particular tagger to tag current vaults.
+Set the ability of a particular tagger to tag current vaults.

 *Throws if caller is not `self.governance`.*